Each year there are around 100,000 new trustees, appointed either as trustees of newly registered charities or existing established charities.

 - interested in becoming a trustee

-Please note we send the welcome pack to each new trustee at the email address they have given us.
+We send the welcome pack to each new trustee at the email address they have given us.
 You can update your charity details online, including email addresses.

 “As a trustee you will be able to use your skills and experience and have a direct influence over a cause you care about.
 It is a rewarding role, but there are responsibilities meaning you will need to give up enough time to help your charity succeed.
 You should use your first six months to really get to understand your role and responsibilities.
 We have prepared this short guide to help you do that.
 It tells you what to expect in your first year and where you can get more detailed advice.